srbcheema1/CheemaFy_legacy/README.md

    * Similary you can turn it on again by renaming that file back to installed

- * Steps to remove CheemaFy
+ * These steps will help You in Removing CheemaFy

    * Delete the folder ~/.CheemaFy
    * Remove the files of CheemaFy from .bashrc .gitconfig .vimrc